How to survive freshers’ week

 How to deal with being shy at university

 Make an effort to remember people's names, and they'll be more likely to remember you too.
-Apparently the trick is to say their name out loud back to them and it'll stick in your memory!
+If you say their name out loud back to them, it can help you to remember it.

 Also, asking questions is a sure-fire winner.
 Not only will this mean the focus is off you, but the other person will love that you want to know more about them.
 This is the perfect start to a good friendship.